owainkenwayucl/protein_shake/RoseTTAFold_All-Atom/Notes/Myriad.md

 Which bodes well.

 There are definitely some problems with centralising the install though.
 For example, the `protein.yaml` is relative to `rf2aa/config/inference/` which is quite annoying.

+Also, this is a multi-stage pipeline so let's see what happens.